 (ii) The purchases of materials and services from entities controlled by key management personnel were on an arm's length basis in accordance with Council's procurement policies.
-The total disclosed includes the following
+The total disclosed includes the following:

-Payments charged by entities controlled by key management personnel Details of related party Datella of soluted meters 2023 2022 Details of felaled party \$ \$ Purchase of materials and services from entities controlled by key management personnel Tim Edgar, a contractor employed by Council to undertake various electrical works throughout the course of the year, is a related party of Councillor Rebecka Britton.
+Payments charged by entities controlled by Details of related party 2023 2022 key management personnel Details of felated party \$ \$ Purchase of materials and services from entities controlled by key management personnel Tim Edgar, a contractor employed by Council to undertake various electrical works throughout the course of the year, is a related party of Councilior Rebecka Brition.
 He was engaged on commercial terms and all transactions have occurred in accordance with Council's relevant procurement policy.
 265,444 265,989 Purchase of materials and services from entities controlled by key management personnel Dannileah Stewart, a contractor employed by Council to undertake various cleaning works throughout the course of the year, is a related party of Ron Callope.
 She was engaged on commercial terms and all transactions have occurred in accordance with Council's relevant procurement policy.
 139,288 133,293 Purchase of materials and services from entities controlled by key management personnel Various other minor and immaterial related party transactions.
 16,800 23,400 Total 421,531 422,682